Ajay1105/React-To-Do-list/README.md

 # React-To-Do-list

-It is a beeautiful ToDo list using React
+It is a beautiful ToDo list using React.